 In spite of the fact, Government Job is like finding a needle in a haystack, still, there is a huge demand for Government Jobs.
-There are several ‘Myths’ about government jobs which are responsible for this cause.
+There are several government job myths which are responsible for this cause.

-In this article, I’m going to discuss the ‘Myths’ & the ‘Realities’ about the government jobs in India.
+In this article, you are going to learn about the top 8 government job myths in India.

 Myth 1: 9-5 Job

 Most people believe that government jobs to be cushy and cozy 9-5 jobs.
-That’s one of the biggest myths about government jobs.
+That’s one of the biggest government job myths in India.
 This used to be in 90s time.
 Now, if you sneak peek through the daily work hours of higher officials, it will be around 10-12 hours.
 Moreover, sometimes it goes beyond that if you are an IAS or IPS officer.
 Even in banking sector nowadays, the minimum working hours are from 10 AM to 8 PM, which might go beyond if you are in a higher position.